 Amidst the busy holiday schedule, i got to picture how to make tomato chutney recipe.
 I made this to accompany jowar dosa or jonna dosa which was our quick dinner.

 Tomato chutney recipe calls for some additional ingredients to balance the sourness.
-Chana dal, urad dal, coconut or sesame seeds are mostly used in South Indian cuisine in most chutney recipes to add flavor and balance the tang.
+Chana dal, urad dal, coconut or sesame seeds are mostly used in South Indian cuisine in most chutney recipes.
+They add flavor and balance the tang.